lookit/lookit-docs/docs/source/frame-dev.rst

    describe the combination of JavaScript file and Handlebars HTML template that compose a particular component of an experiment.

 Generally, all frame development will happen in ember-lookit-frameplayer.
-But for efficiency, you will probably want to run both lookit-api and ember-lookit-frameplayer on your own computer as you implement your new frame, so that you can test out changes immediately rather than repeatedly pushing your changes to Github and re-building your study on Experimenter.
+If you want to develop a new frame, or make improvements to existing frames, you will likely want to run ember-lookit-frameplayer locally so that you can see and test out your changes instantly.
+This way, you don't have to repeatedly push your changes to GitHub and re-build your study to see how it works.

 To start developing your own frames, first follow the "Setup for local development" steps.